 In this NHBRC Registration guide for South Africans, we walk you through frequently asked questions about NHBRC Registration in South Africa, and also what the fastest and simplest way of getting NHBRC Registration is.

 This guide will help you and your Construction Company if:

-- Getting your NHBRC Registration is your first priority and you’d like to know exactly what you need to complete everything online and as quickly as possible.
+- Getting your NHBRC Certificate is your first priority and you’d like to know exactly what you need to complete everything online and as quickly as possible.

 - You want to have everything you need to be eligible for Tenders, Contracts and RFQ’s – both for the government or private organizations.

-- Saving time, energy and getting your Registration with the NHBRC right the first time is important to you.
+- Saving time, energy and getting your Registration Certificate with the NHBRC right the first time is important to you.